Single Ventricle Defects

 How can they be spotted?

-Most single ventricle hearts can be detected at the 20-week anatomy scan or after birth by echocardiogram.
+Most single ventricle heart defects can be detected at the 20-week anatomy scan or after birth by echocardiogram.

 If it is not picked up in the antenatal period, once the baby is born it will display the following signs: